 Heterocentric Widely-held assumption (cultural, social, political) that heterosexuality and cisgenderism are ‘normal’ or the preferred sexual orientation and gender status.

 Intersex Umbrella term for people born with a variance in their reproductive or sexual anatomy: they do not fit the typical definition of a ‘male’ or ‘female’ body.

 Lesbian A woman who is emotionally and sexually attracted to other women.

 LGBT Umbrella term that refers to people who are sexuality, sex and/or gender diverse (Lesbian, gay, bisexual, trans).
-The acronym may also appear as LGBTIQ (the ‘I’ stands for intersex, and the ‘Q’ stands for queer or questioning).
+The acronym may also appear as LGBTQIA+ or LGBTIQ (the 'Q' stands for queer or questioning, the 'I' stands for intersex, and the 'A' represents asexuality).